EthanYDONG/TP2DP2/README.md

 - **metric.py**: Defines evaluation metrics for model performance.
 - **rmtpp_embed.py**: Provides embedding utilities for the neural network-based point process model.

+### Data

+-  Dataset folder used for running experiments.
+-
 ## Results

 The results of the experiments will be stored in the `results/` directory.
 This directory will contain logs, model checkpoints, and evaluation metrics.